OhioBWC - Basics: (Policy library) - File

 I. Policy Purpose

 BWC uses the Safety Intervention Grants (SIG) Program to partner with Ohio employers to measure the effectiveness of workplace safety interventions.
-The program is available to eligible Ohio employers who wish to purchase equipment to substantially reduce or eliminate injuries or illnesses associated with a particular task or operation.
+The program is available to eligible Ohio employers who seek to purchase equipment to substantially reduce or eliminate injuries or illnesses associated with a particular task or operation.
 The program is designed to establish safety intervention best practices for accident and injury prevention.

 II.
 Applicability